centip3de/4est/examples/codegolfs/hackIntoLottery/README.md

 *  // Pop off two values on the stack, multiply them together,
    //   and push the result back on the stack, giving us 64.

-D3 // Push 3 on the stack.
+3 // Push 3 on the stack.

+  // NOP for deliniation

-D5 // Push 5 on the stack.
+5 // Push 5 on the stack.

 -  // Pop off two values on the stack, subtract them, and push
    //   the result back on the stack, giving us 2.